finos/rune-dsl/documentation/rosetta-modelling-component.md

   provision <"ProvisionText">]
 ```

 In some instances, a data type may have a different naming convention based on the context in which it is being used: for example, a legal definition may be associated to a data type but with a different name.
-A document reference allows such data type to be annotated with a naming convention segment and the corresponding corpus and body that define it.
+A document reference allows such data type to be annotated with a special `namingConvention` segment and the corresponding corpus and body that define it.

-A document reference may be associated to the data type itself or to any of its attributes.
+Such document reference may be associated to the data type itself or to any of its attributes.

 ``` Haskell
 type PayerReceiver: <"Specifies the parties responsible for making and receiving payments defined by this structure.">